 1 Install Essential Security Protections

 Ensure all your devices, whether company-issued or personal, are protected by actively licensed antivirus and antimalware solutions.

 Cybercriminals will exploit security vulnerabilities in your hardware and software systems.
 To keep your systems as secure as possible, you need to install security patches right away.

-3 Secure your Home Network
+3 Security Practice for your Home Network

 When working from home, make sure you’re using a wireless network that is secure and password-protected.
 Never use the default internet router credentials.
 Always change them to maximize security.

 4 Use a VPN to access company resources

 Using a VPN, or virtual private network, while accessing company data or applications helps protect your privacy by encrypting all traffic and data being transmitted.